corda/corda/docs/source/upgrade-notes.rst

   * ``FlowLogic.send``/``FlowLogic.receive``/``FlowLogic.sendAndReceive`` has been replaced by ``FlowSession.send``/
     ``FlowSession.receive``/``FlowSession.sendAndReceive``.
-The replacement functions do not take a destination parameter, as this is defined implictly by the session used
+The replacement functions do not take a destination parameter, as this is defined implicitly by the session used

   * Initiated flows now take in a ``FlowSession`` instead of ``Party`` in their constructor.
 If you need to access the counterparty identity, it is in the ``counterparty`` property of the flow session